Personality, Early Training

 Spring 2013: Male #929 (#29-09) was not detected with his mate #312 (12-03) when she returned on March 28 to Necedah NWR, so either his signal is not working or he didn't arrive with #12-03.
 In mid-April the female was seen alone, still without male #29-09.

 Fall 2013: Male #29-09 was likely among seven Whooping Cranes reported in Rutherford County, Tennessee, on January 24 and in a group of seven reported in Franklin County, Tennessee, on January 29.
 "We assume these are the same birds," said ICF tracker Eva Szyszkoski.
 "Based on band reports they are likely birds 12-09, 12-03/29-09, 18-09/35-09 and 10-09/17-07, although not all have been confirmed yet."

 Spring 2014: Male #29-09 was observed on Necedah NWR on the same day his mate, female #12-03, was observed with another male.
-Tracker Eva believes the tow are now back together again.
+Tracker Eva reported that he also took a new mate, #4-11.